THUDM/CogDL/docs/source/model.rst

 In this section, we will create a spectral clustering model, which is a very simple graph embedding algorithm.
 We name it spectral.py and put it in cogdl/models/emb directory.

-First we import necessary library like numpy, scipy, networkx, sklearn, we also import API like 'BaseModel' and 'register_model' from cogl/models/ to build our new model:
+First we import necessary library like numpy, scipy, networkx, sklearn, we also import API like 'BaseModel' from cogl/models/ to build our new model:

 .. code-block:: python